-The Group engaged Oakridge Financial Management Inc. to assist in submitting returns to the Canada Revenue Agency.
-Mr. Greg Smith, a current director of Falcon, is the sole shareholder in Oakridge Financial Management Inc. The Group incurred costs of approximately CDN\$472 (2017: CDN\$800) to Oakridge Financial Management Inc. during the year ended 31 December 2018.
-From Q4 2018, Oakridge Financial Management Inc. no longer assists with the submission of returns to Canada Revenue Agency.
+The Group previously engaged Oakridge Financial Management Inc. ("Oakridge") to assist in submitting returns to the Canada Revenue Agency ("CRA").
+Mr. Greg Smith, a current director of Falcon, is the sole shareholder of Oakridge.
+Oakridge no longer provides assistance for returns submitted to the CRA; therefore the Group did not incur costs during the period ended 31 December 2019 (2018: CDN\$472).
+From Q4 2018, Oakridge no longer assisted with the submission of returns to the CRA.

-26. Commitments and contingencies
+24. Commitments and contingencies